soma-connects/onelga-local-services/README.md

 - **Education Services** - School registration and scholarship applications
 - **Housing/Land Services** - Property registration and tax payments

+## ♿ Accessibility

+This project is committed to providing an accessible experience for all users, including those with disabilities.
+Key accessibility features include:

+- Use of ARIA roles and attributes (e.g., `aria-label`, `role`, `aria-live`) for screen reader support.
+- Semantic HTML and Material-UI components for better keyboard and assistive technology compatibility.
+- Visible focus indicators and keyboard navigation for all interactive elements.
+- Sufficient color contrast and support for high-contrast modes.
+- Accessible form labels and error messages.
+- Regular accessibility testing using `@testing-library/react` and `jest-axe`.

+We follow [WCAG 2.1 AA](https://www.w3.org/WAI/standards-guidelines/wcag/) guidelines and best practices for web accessibility.

 ## 🛠️ Technology Stack

 ### Frontend (Web)